 This paper is organised as follows.
 In Section \ref{sctn:prelim}, we introduce some of the technical background used throughout the article.
-In Section \ref{sctn:tree looptree def}, we give formal definitions of the main probabilistic objects considered in the paper: mainly stable trees and looptrees.
-In Section \ref{sctn:limit results}, we define a resistance metric on stable looptrees and use this to give a construction of the Brownian motion $(B_t)_{t \geq 0}$.
-This also enables us to prove the invariance principle of Theorem \ref{thm:main RW inv princ compact quenched}, along with similar convergence results for associated quantities such as the corresponding transition densities and mixing times.
-We then proceed to prove Theorems \ref{thm:main vol conv} to \ref{thm:main local} in Section \ref{sctn:vol bounds}.
+In Section \ref{sctn:tree looptree def}, we give formal definitions stable trees and looptrees.
+In Section \ref{sctn:limit results}, we define a resistance metric on stable looptrees, use this to give a construction of the Brownian motion $(B_t)_{t \geq 0}$ and prove the invariance principle of Theorem \ref{thm:main RW inv princ compact quenched}, along with similar convergence results for associated quantities such as transition densities and mixing times.
+We then prove Theorems \ref{thm:main vol conv} to \ref{thm:main local} in Section \ref{sctn:vol bounds}.
 This is the most substantial section of the paper and is also where we introduce the iterative decomposition procedure mentioned above.
 Finally, we conclude in Section \ref{sctn:HK estimates compact looptrees} by proving the heat kernel estimates of Theorems \ref{thm:main HK global} to \ref{thm:main annealed HK conv}, and the spectral result of Theorem \ref{thm:spec asymp}.

-Throughout this paper, $C, C', c$ and $c'$ will denote constants, bounded above and below, that may change on each appearance.
+Throughout this paper, $C, C', c$ and $c'$ will denote constants, bounded above and below, that may change on appearance.

 \textbf{Acknowledgements.} I would like to thank my supervisor David Croydon for suggesting the problem and for many helpful discussions, as well as the anonymous referees for their detailed and helpful comments on the initial version of this manuscript.
-I would also like to thank the Great British Sasakawa Foundation for supporting a trip to Kyoto during which some of this work was completed, and Kyoto University for their hospitality during this trip.
+I would also like to thank the Great Britain Sasakawa Foundation for supporting a trip to Kyoto during which some of this work was completed, and Kyoto University for their hospitality during this trip.